How is your team “getting along” with other departments in your company?

 They also help eliminate the back-and-forth nature of email communications, which are hard to keep track and can get confusing very quickly.

-6. Let the Leaders Set the Tone
+6. Set the Tone

 Relationships among department heads can have a significant influence on how well team members collaborate and it’s important to create a culture of collaboration within the leadership team.